Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ### DTag

-A LoRaWAN device cannot interleave several fragmented SCHC datagrams on the same FPort.
+A Device cannot interleave several fragmented SCHC datagrams on the same FPort.
 This field is not used and its size is 0.

 Note: The device can still have several parallel fragmentation datagrams with one